 Every time a woman utters the phrase, “I’m not a feminist, I’m an egalitarian!” a suffragette spins in her grave.

 Don’t get me wrong; I believe egalitarianism is a noble trend of thought.
 In fact, I consider myself to be an egalitarian.
-However, I also consider myself to be a feminist, because they are separate philosophies.
+However, I also consider myself to be a feminist.

 Egalitarianism is the belief that all humans are equal in fundamental worth, and should therefore be treated as such.
 Feminism is not just the belief that the sexes are equal, but also a current and lively movement dedicated to political, social, and economic equality between the sexes.